ilyeshuk/TV/README.md

 Here are some features I'd like to add (feel free to suggest your own ideas):

-  - A button to select different languages for translating the site.
   - User authentication.
   - Saving habits to a database with authentication.
   - Organizing habits into multiple categories.